 - Enter the Primary Callsign for your club – assuming you have one.
 The Callsign will be rendered in LARGE bold font with your listing.

-The next section of the Form contains the links back to your club’s website.
-Simply copy and paste link information from the applicable pages of your website into the corresponding form fields, eg. https://yourclub.ca as shown in the examples below:
+The next section of the Form contains a links back to your club’s website.
+Simply copy and paste your homepage link into the Website Form field, eg. https://yourclub.ca.

 Please complete the Emergency Communications section of the Form, if your Organization provides this invaluable public service.

 You can provide details regarding communications services provided by your group including details about:

 - The number of trained Operators in your group and formal training provided to these individuals

 - A Repeater network operated and maintained by your group

 - Additional comments to help describe the emergency communications services provided by your group.